How incident management works in Jira Service Management

 Make it easy to capture user and system-reported incidents

 Jira Service Management is the source of truth for both minor and major incidents.
 The customer portal captures user-reported incidents in a complete and consistent manner, with all of the necessary information the support team needs to evaluate the incident.
 When employees or customers see an incident, they can report it in Jira Service Management.
-From there, incidents are tracked and routed to the right agent queues.
+From there, incidents are routed to the right agent queues.

 When it comes to detecting incidents and outages early, effective monitoring is the eyes and ears for IT Operations.
 For system-detected incidents, Jira Service Management easily integrates with over 200 app and web services, such as Slack, Datadog, Sumo Logic, and Nagios, to sync alert data and streamline your incident workflow.